DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 * Ukraine Sponsorship Scheme

-You must move to the UK no more than 3 months before the start of your job.
+Thirdly, you must move to the UK no more than 3 months before the start of your job.

 ### How to apply for the IRP